Shronim/tutorials/surfaces/Aladin-Planetary-Surfaces/Aladin-Planetary-Surfaces-Tutorial.md

 * Filter Io features only by creating subset (io, expression SA=="io") -> 221 lines out of 8395 in io subset
-    > Click on red/violet icon, add a filter
-    & "plot subset" io in main window
+    > Click on red/violet icon, add a filter (Plus icon). (name: io, expression: SA =="io") & "plot subset" io in main window

-Choose io Row subset in main TOPCAT window and broadcast to Aladin via SAMP
+Choose "io" in "Row subset" in main TOPCAT window and broadcast to Aladin via SAMP (Interop > Send table to... > Aladin)

 * Right-click catalogue plane in Aladin, Column Information Click on Coord for LATITUDE and LONG360, pretending they are DEC and RA, respectively.

 * Create dedicated filter :
 In advanced mode, use the following expression :
-    > this is Catalogue menu item / create new filter / advanced mode
+    > this is Catalogue > create new filter > advanced mode

 ```
 {